 - Continuous monitoring of security alerts in real-time

-- Initial classification of incidents according to their severity and potential impact
+- Initial classification of incidents according to severity and potential impact

 - Detailed documentation of detected threats